cnizzardini/cakephp-swagger-bake/src/Lib/Annotation/README.md

 ### @SwagPaginator
 Method level annotation for adding [CakePHP Paginator](https://book.cakephp.org/4/en/controllers/components/pagination.html) query parameters: page, limit, sort, and direction.
-Paginate.sortableFields will be used to populate this list by default.
+When specify `@SwagPaginator` with no arguments, Paginate.sortableFields will be used to populate this list by default.
 The actions associated Schema properties will be used if no sortable fields were defined.
 You can override the defaults using the `sort` attribute.
 Otherwise, a simple text input is rendered (`useSortTextField=true`).

 ```php
 use SwaggerBake\Lib\Annotation as Swag;